Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/thoughts/reviews/movies/the-hobbit-an-unexpected-journey.md

 tags:
 - the-hobbit
 - middle-earth
+extra_reviews:
+- date: 2023-12-06 00:00:00
+  rating: 4
+  text: |
+    Is this trilogy overly long?
+Yes.

+    Are the story additions mostly padding?
+Sure.

+    Is it as charming as the originals?
+Absolutely.

+    Is this review format tiresome?
+A bit, yeah.
 ---

 The fact that this movie is as enjoyable as it is despite the numerous behind the scenes setbacks is a testament to how talented everyone working on it was.
 While the trilogy started accumulating more and more baggage as it went on, I still think the first movie is almost as strong as the LOTR trilogy with tons of memorable moments and great acting.